TOUR ENGINE

 POWER STROKES

-The power stroke in the Hot-Cylinder and the intake stroke (of the next cycle) in the Cold-Cylinder occur concurrently.
+The power stroke in the Expansion-Cylinder and the intake stroke (of the next cycle) in the Compression-Cylinder occur concurrently.

 EARLY DEVELOPMENT